JasonTrue/jasontrue.github.io/resume.md

 ### Major arcs

-**2020-Present:  Principal Software Architect.
-Executive Director of IndustrialML GK (Japan).
+**2020-Present:  Principal Software Architect, [IndustrialML](https://industrialml.com/)
+Executive Director of IndustrialML GK (Japan).**
-February 2020-present; converted from part-time consulting role which started spring 2019.
+Converted from part-time consulting role which started spring 2019.

 - Worked closely with the CEO and our pilot customers to refine strategic direction and technical priorities, balancing short-term customer needs and long-term product goals.
 Built